eaguada/collective-sound/README.md

 - Run the project with **F5**

-- Open up your terminal at the `CollectiveSound.Web.UI` folder
+- Open up your terminal in the `CollectiveSound.Web.UI` folder

 - Run `yarn install`